Find Posts By Topic

 How Investing in Early Learning Educators Empowers Children and Families to Be Confident and Creative Thinkers

-Located in Seattle’s Madison Valley, the Hearing, Speech, and Deaf Center (HSDC) Rosen Family Preschool offers two Seattle Preschool Program classrooms for three- and four-year-olds, serving deaf and hard of hearing children and families.
+Located in Seattle’s Central District, the Hearing, Speech, and Deaf Center (HSDC) Rosen Family Preschool offers two Seattle Preschool Program classrooms for three- and four-year-olds, serving Deaf, hearing, and hard of hearing children and families.
 HSDC is part of the new SPP classroom expansion for the 2024-2025 school year and a recipient of facilities grant funding for classroom improvements in 2022.

 Top row L to R Ariele Belo, Co-Executive Director, Brandon Cross, Early Learning Educator

-The Hearing, Speech, and Deaf Center – Rosen Family Preschool is designed to have two cohorts: the bilingual American Sign Language (ASL) for deaf and hard of hearing students and the ASL immersion classroom for hearing children whose families are committed to using ASL in the home.
+The Hearing, Speech, and Deaf Center – Rosen Family Preschool is designed to have two cohorts: the bilingual American Sign Language (ASL) and English program including Deaf and hard of hearing students, Deaf Blind students, and hearing children whose families are committed to using ASL in the home.
 Rosen Family Preschool fosters a constructivist, play-based classroom inspired by the Reggio Emilia philosophy of early learning.
-Using that philosophy, HSDC incorporates the Creative Curriculum in the classroom that promotes bilingualism in ASL and English for all its students.
+Using that philosophy, HSDC incorporates the High Scope curriculum in the classroom promoting bilingualism in ASL and English for all its students.
 Preschool classes for three- and four-year-olds take place Monday through Friday from 9am to 3pm.

 Rosen Family Preschool welcomes students to learn, play, and grow.

-Leading the three-year-olds SPP classrooms are Sam Sanders, assistant preschool teacher Misty Haggard, and preschool classroom assistant Amir Ahmed.
-In the 4-year-olds SPP classroom, teachers Cynthia Butts and Malvana Ramborger co-facilitate instruction.
+Leading the SPP classrooms are Sam Sanders and Misty Haggard, with preschool classroom assistants Amir Ahmed and Malvana Ramborger.

 Pamela Grossman, Director for the Rosen Family Preschool Program that serves Seattle’s three-and-four-year-olds enrolled in SPP.

-Pamela Grossman, Director of the Rosen Family Preschool Program, says all teachers in the program and staff are deaf and native speakers and says finding quality and dedicated educators was not easy to arrange.
-Grossman says it took time to build a high-quality preschool classroom that met the needs of families and prepared their child to be kindergarten ready.
-HSDC started serving only infants and toddlers, at first.
-“It took 10 years for us to build a program that didn’t stop when children turned three, they had to just wait until they were five years old to go to school,” she says.
+Pamela Grossman, Director of the Rosen Family Preschool Program, says all teachers in the program and staff are Deaf and native ASL users and says finding quality and dedicated educators that reflect the community they serve was not easy to do.
+Grossman says it took time to build the workforce for a high-quality preschool classroom that met the needs of families and prepared their child to be kindergarten ready.

 “My teachers have to be gorgeous language models, beautiful signers… So very often we are looking for people who love children, are motivated to become educators… but maybe because of the society that we live in they had a lot of barriers to becoming a professional teacher,” says Grossman.
 “DEEL has helped us take down a lot of those barriers by giving us funding so that we can get these teachers educated – and we are very active in [DEEL’s] Dual Language Initiative.”